-Chad McDowell has officially stepped into the role of Athletic Director.
+Chad McDowell has officially stepped into the role of Athletic Director and Head Coach of the Lady Pilots Tennis team.
 McDowell has been in transition towards his new position since Doug Robinson announced his retirement four months ago.
 McDowell has served at the helm of the Men's Basketball Program since its resurrection in 2003 and has been Assistant Athletic Director since 2008.
 He was recommended for the top spot by recently retired Athletic Director Doug Robinson and unanimously approved by the LSUS Athletic Council.

 McDowell was called upon by Robinson in 2003 to resurrect a men's basketball program that had been disbanded in 1997.
 McDowell was coaching at Southwood High School when he received the news LSUS would be bringing back their men's and women's basketball teams.
 McDowell accepted the Head Coaching position for LSUS and then finished the year as Southwood's coach leading the Cowboys to a 37 - 3 record.
 "I hired Coach McDowell when I was at Southwood and you see what his teams did there," Robinson commented.
 "When I was asked to look for a men's basketball coach to start our program, I went and got Coach McDowell again.
 He is a leader and I knew what kind of job he would do.
 He will be a great Athletic Director as well."